IBM/aspera-cli/README.md

 ```

 Create the shared folder in workspace `my ws` (set `with` to empty string, or do not specify it).
-Optionally use `as` to set the name of the shared folder if different from the folder name on the node:
+Optionally use `as` to set the name of the shared folder if different from the folder name on the node.
+For other options, refer to the previous section on shared folders.

 ```bash
 ascli aoc admin node do 1234 perm folder_on_node create @json:'{"with":"","as":"folder_for_users"}' --workspace="my ws"